jclabgit/ai_bootcamp/AI_Engineering_Tools.md

   - Data Pipeline Development: Automating data flow from source to destination.

 ### 3 Data Management
+  - Onboarding and multitenancy(by document, by index, by cluster)
-  - Storage (Snapshots): Regular backups of data for recovery and analysis.
+  - Storage (Snapshots): Regular data backups for recovery and analysis.
   - Modeling/Indexing: Structuring data for efficient querying and retrieval.
   - Retention: Managing data lifecycle and retention policies.
   - Fast Search API: Enabling quick and efficient data searches.